 While that finding may seem obvious, it isn’t simply a description of existing Republicans, but of the trends driving some white Democrats into the Republican Party.
 Using data from the American National Election Survey, Abrajano and Hajnal conclude that “changes in individual attitudes toward immigrants precede shifts in partisanship,” and that “immigration really is driving individual defections from the Democratic to Republican Party.”

-Offered simply to put paid to the lie that Republicans aren’t the racists in America.
+The above is offered simply to put paid to the lie that Republicans aren’t the racists in America.
 By and large, that is what they have become, and Donald Trump is an outgrowth of that increased racism in the party.
 He embodies and embraces it in ways that a less cynical man would be ashamed of.
 Trump knows that the average American is a clueless rube just waiting to be fleeced of the few coins in his purse.
-Just so long as you say the right things, stand the right way when you say it, these rubes will give you everything they have just to prove themselves right in their beliefs.
+As long as you say the right things, stand the right way when you say it, these rubes will give you everything they have just to prove themselves right in their beliefs.
 I personally prefer our leaders to have more going for them than just the color of their skin, the type of sex organs hidden under their clothing.
 Apparently that is asking too much in this day and age.

 Trump and his zero-sum obsession became a bit of a theme on the blog after awhile.
 I became curious about where and when the term entered my thought processes and I couldn’t track down when I started using it as shorthand for Trump’s racism.
 I will credit Ta-Nehisi Coates for this simply because I used the term six times in this article, even though it isn’t the earliest occurrence on the blog.
 In going back to try to find where I started using the term, I discovered that I was spelling the phrase both with and without a hyphen.
 I have now fixed that inconsistency. while I was at it I also linked the single entries for the phrase in most articles to this book on the subject: